-It is far less crowded and you have a much better chance of seeing the balloons up close by attending the free viewing of the famous big balloon inflation.
+It is far less crowded and you have a much better chance of seeing the balloons up close by attending the free viewing of the famous big balloon inflation outside the American Museum of Natural History.
 It is available to the public on 77th and 81st streets between Central Park West and Columbus Avenue from 3 – 10pm the night before the Parade.

 There are not any designated seating areas, handicapped areas, or seats sold.
 The bleachers and seats you may have seen on the telecasts of the Parade are designated for Macy’s employees and are never sold or open to the general public.